dromara/newcar/README.md

 These codes will add a `create` animation to the `Circle` object.

-If everything is okay, you are going to see a circle were drawed on the canvas.
+If everything is set up correctly, you will see a circle drawn on the canvas.

 ## 📖 Documentation

-The document is served on [newcar.js.org](https://newcar.js.org).
+The documentation is available at [newcar.js.org](https://newcar.js.org).

-_Copyright (c) 2022-present, BugDuck Team_
+Copyright (c) 2022-present, BugDuck Team